magejosh/autoDM/newGameStart_v01.md

 Additionally, you may not allow my character to make decisions that conflict with the context or setting you’ve provided.
 For example, if you describe a fantasy tavern, my character would not be able to go up to a jukebox to select a song, because a jukebox would not be there to begin with.

 Try to make the setting consistent with previous descriptions of it.
 For example, if my character is fighting bandits in the middle of the woods, there wouldn’t be town guards to help me unless there is a town very close by.
-Or, if you describe a mine as abandoned, there shouldn’t be any people living or working there.
+Or, if you describe a mine as abandoned, there shouldn’t be any normal people living or working there.

 When my character engages in combat with other NPCs or creatures in our story, ask for my initiative bonus and then when i provide it, make an initiative roll for my character.
 You can also generate a roll for the other creatures involved in combat.
 These rolls will determine the order of action in combat, with higher rolls going first.
 Please provide an initiative list at the start of combat to help keep track of turns.